lazzarello/griftblog/_posts/tech/2024-01-06-cloud-gpu-for-speech-synthesis.md

 [A previous post](/tech/computer/linux/2023/12/31/system-76-oryx-pro.html) has the specs on the highest end GPU I can access with mine own hands.
 It's quite good!
 Running the server and client in the [fastapi-server directory](https://github.com/lazzarello/TTS/tree/merge-fastapi-server/fastapi-server) on this laptop gets about 1.4x realtime performance!
 The fans are loud but the performance is good!

 Now that we have this benchmark, let's check out some cloud GPU services.
-The goal is to get equivilent or better performance for the same price.
+The goal is to get equivalent or better performance for the same price.

 ### Runpod

-Runpod advertises as "The Cloud Built for AI."
+[Runpod](https://www.runpod.io/) advertises themselves as "The Cloud Built for AI."
 They have data centers in many regions.
-I'm concerned about those in the United States.
+I'm only concerned about those in the United States.
 In their "community cloud" region (which happens to be two facilities in Kansas City, but they don't tell you that at first) there is a $0.25 per hour server with a Nvidia RTX 4080 Ti.
 That comes out to about $6 a day for on-demand GPU.
 Not bad.

 Deploying a server is pretty easy through their GUI and connecting via SSH is also quick.
 Their default machine image has PyTorch and all the Nvidia + CUDA bits installed at boot time.
 Downloading and installing the TTS code and models was quick and simple.

 Booting up the XTTS server was simple.
 That's it!
-Now I have what looks like the equivilent GPU or maybe better to my laptop.
+Now I have what looks like the equivalent GPU or maybe better to my laptop.
 Let's test it out.

 To my surprise, the same requests for the same text to speech input with the same model took three times as long as on the laptop!
 Monitoring the GPU usage via `nvtop` provided some hints as to why.
+Requests to this server never exceeded 25% GPU usage, while the same requests to my laptop exceeded 75% GPU while generating audio.

-This is all speculation, Runpod is a black box.
+This is all speculation because Runpod is a black box.
 They could be using Kubernetes behind the scenes for all I know, though the server *feels like* a virtual machine.

-Requests to this server never exceeded 25% GPU usage, while the same requests to my laptop exceeded 75% GPU while generating audio.
-While all speculation, I shut down this deployment to look elsewhere.
+I shut down this deployment to look elsewhere.

-## Amazon Web Services (AWS) or The Ubiquitus API for Cloud Stuff
+## Amazon Web Services (AWS) or The Ubiquitous API for Cloud Stuff

 I'm no fan of AWS in this current timeline.
-I mean, it was exciting when the EBS storage came out in EC2.
+I mean, it was exciting when the EBS storage feature came out in EC2.
+When was that?
+15 years ago?
 I guess it's alright.
 Regardless of what I feel, I've built a pretty good career deciphering their marketing materials, service names with duplicate functionality, documentation and pricing policies.
 I sell these skills to corporations who want to decide To Cloud or Not To Cloud.
 The "ops" side of the "DevOps" profession.
 So I guess I am a fan?
-IDK, they just are like the most ubiquitour public cloud platform.
+IDK, they just are like the most ubiquitous public cloud platform.

 Let's see what GPU stuff they have in the us-west-2 region, which is located in the state of Oregon.
 Here's a table!